Notation#

 ((print a) (print b) ((print c) (print d)))

-As naked notation gives the author the freedom to care less about parentheses, it also takes away.
-The following section discusses small challenges that might be encountered when using naked notation and how to resolve them.
+As nude notation gives the author the freedom to care less about parentheses, it also takes away.
+The following section discusses small challenges that might be encountered when using nude notation and how to resolve them.

 Single Elements#